 Watch the video from Sketches of Barcelona here.

-The award-winning composer Jakob Buchanan grew up in an apartment in the old block 23 in Rosenhøj, Aarhus during his early childhood.
-In this piece, he returns to his childhood home and invites voices from the area to become part of this new piece.
-It is a story about roots and childhood worlds, about everyday life and dreams behind the walls in the large apartment buildings.
+The award-winning composer Jakob Buchanan lived in an apartment in the old block 23 in Rosenhøj, Aarhus during his early childhood.
+In this piece, he returns to his childhood home and invites voices from the area to become part of the piece.
+It is a story about roots and a child’s imaginary worlds, about everyday life, and dreams behind the walls in the large apartment buildings.

-Great scientific thoughts and issues can be communicated I a variety of ways!
-In this project, five Aarhus based ensembles co-worked to present new music, which by encouraging preoccupation and thoughtfulness sought to illuminate some of the great questions of science.
+Great scientific thoughts and issues can be communicated in a variety of ways!
+In this project, five Aarhus based ensembles collaborated to present new music, which by encouraging preoccupation and thoughtfulness sought to illuminate some of the great questions of science.

-Solar Walk is a big band symphony and visual performance about the solar system and the space conquest.
-Captivating animations, live jazz music and compelling poetry tell the story of our solar system and our role in it as humans.
-An artistic and fanciful journey into the science of nature and the universe.
-Solar Walk is a new musical work created by Niels Marthinsen and Susi Hyldgaard, with Hyldgaard on vocal, together with a brand-new animation movie by the award-winning animation movie maker Réka Bucsi.
+Solar Walk is a big band symphony and visual performance about the solar system and conquest of space.
+Captivating animations, live jazz music, and compelling poetry tell the story of our solar system and our role in it as humans.
+It is an artistic, and fantastic journey into the science of nature, and the universe.
+Solar Walk is a new musical work created by Niels Marthinsen and Susi Hyldgaard, with Hyldgaard on vocal, along with a brand-new animation movie by the award-winning animation movie maker Réka Bucsi.
 Watch the trailer for Solar Walk here.

 Bollywood Beats & Big Band

-The Indian raga and the western big band jazz are literally like fire and water if you listen to them separately.
-But when you combine them in the very same composition the genres melt together to create something entirely new, which both sounds exotic and yet still familiar.
+The Indian raga and the western big band jazz are like night and day if you listen to them separately.
+But when you combine them in the very same composition the genres melt together to create something entirely new, which sounds exotic yet familiar at the same time.

-By the exciting and quite exclusive project, the composer Lars Møller together with Aarhus Jazz Orchestra, the Danish Sinfonietta and two of the leading figures in the classical Indian music Kala Ramnath (violin) and Abhijit Banerjee (tabla) challenged the classic view on the possibilities and spans of jazz.
-By combining the traditional, Western big band format with the deeply rooted Indian music tradition, a new room for musical development across cultures and general music understanding is created.
+In this exciting and unique project, the composer Lars Møller along side Aarhus Jazz Orchestra, The Danish Sinfonietta, and two of the leading figures in the classical Indian music Kala Ramnath (violin) and Abhijit Banerjee (tabla), challenged the traditional view on the possibilities and spand of jazz.
+By combining the traditional, Western big band format with Indian music deeply rooted in tradition, a new space for musical development across cultures and musical understanding is created.

 Read more about the project and listen to the music at www.glowofbenares.dk